hackingmaterials/materials-coord/README.md

 This is fairly simple:

-1. Define a new class that is subclassed from materialscoord.core.CNBase.
+1. Define a new class that is subclassed from `materialscoord.core.CNBase`.
 2. The class must have a method named `compute` which takes a pymatgen Structure and site-index as input, and returns a dictionary of CNs for that site; e.g. `{'O': 4.4, 'F': 2.1}`.